AlCamMed/MarioBros-1-and-2-RL/README.md

 ## Note to Graders

 Unfortunately due to GitHubs space constraints I cannot add the training and data folders onto this repository, but I have included a project.zip file in my Gradescope submission with all of the structured folders and the existing sample pretrained and test result datesets, alongside the Project.ipynb file.
-The Project.ipynb can still be run in a directory on its own and will work fine as it is set to generate a very small set of training data instead of using pretrained data and will still lead to a final test result.
+The Project.ipynb can still be run in a directory on its own and will work fine as it is set to generate a very small set of training data, instead of using pretrained data, and will produce test results based on that new dataset.